Internal schema

 Section titled “Tables”_smplcty_schema_flow.history

 Section titled “_smplcty_schema_flow.history”File tracking table.
-Records which schema files have been applied.
+Records which schema files have been applied per managed pgSchema — a single database can manage multiple pgSchemas independently without their file-hash entries clobbering each other.

 | Column | Type | Description |